Women's rights: Freedom from violence

 Violence against women is, collectively, violent acts that are primarily or exclusively committed against women.
 The UN Declaration on the Elimination of Violence Against Women states, "violence against women is a manifestation of historically unequal power relations between men and women" and "violence against women is one of the crucial social mechanisms by which women are forced into a subordinate position compared with men."
 The Council of Europe Convention on preventing and combating violence against women and domestic violence, also known as the Istanbul Convention, provides the following definition of violence against women: "violence against women" is understood as a violation of human rights and a form of discrimination against women and shall mean all acts of gender-based violence that result in, or are likely to result in, physical, sexual, psychological or economic harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life".
 Violence against women may be perpetrated by individuals, by groups, or by the State.
 It may occur in private or in public.
+It may occur off line or online as, for example, for Ethiopian feminists facing digital gender-based violence.
 Violence against women may be sexual violence, physical violence, psychological violence, or socioeconomic violence.
 Some forms of violence against women have long cultural traditions: honor killings, dowry violence, female genital mutilation.
 Violence against women is considered by the World Health Organization "a major public health problem and a violation of women's human rights."